Assistant Professor

 Formal Theory聽

-Jingyuan 淛uan Qian studies comparative political institutions, power-sharing, and bureaucracy in both historical and contemporary contexts, with a regional focus on China and East Asia.
-His ongoing book project, titled聽Statebuilding by Campaign: The Making of Modern Chinese Bureaucracy (1949-76), studies the various mechanisms employed by the Chinese party-state under Chairman Mao Zedong to manage and control subordinate bureaucrats during the first three decades of the People Republic of China.听聽
+Jingyuan Qian studies comparative political institutions, state-building, and political economy, with a regional focus on China and East Asia.
+His book project, Statebuilding by Campaign: The Making of the Modern Chinese Bureaucracy, 19491976, examines the mechanisms employed by the Chinese party-state under Mao Zedong to manage and control subordinate bureaucrats during the first three decades of the People's Republic of China.聽聽

-Qian research has been published in peer-reviewed journals and edited volumes, including聽Comparative Politics,聽The China Quarterly,听贰迟丑苍辞辫辞濒颈迟颈肠蝉, and聽The Routledge Handbook of Anti-Corruption Research and Practice. 聽His interviews and commentaries have also been featured in major English- and Chinese-language media outlets, including Bloomberg TV,听The Atlantic,听South China Morning Post,听Made in China Journal, and聽The聽Initium Media.听
+Qian research has been published in peer-reviewed journals and edited volumes, including Comparative Politics, Studies in Comparative International Development, The China Quarterly, Ethnopolitics, and The Routledge Handbook of Anti-Corruption Research and Practice.
+His interviews and commentaries have been featured in global media outlets, including Bloomberg TV, The Atlantic, South China Morning Post, Made in China Journal, The Initium Media, and Azerbaijan's ARB24 News.

-At Boston College, Qian teaches courses in Chinese politics, comparative politics, statebuilding in East Asia, and political game theory.
-Qian holds a Ph.D. in Political Science from the University of Wisconsin-Madison, a Master of Public Policy from Georgetown University, and a Bachelor degree in political science and history from Macalester College.
+Qian was born and raised in China.
+He holds a Ph.D. in Political Science from the University of Wisconsin揗adison, a Master of Public Policy from Georgetown University, and a Bachelor's degree in Political Science and History from Macalester College.

 Co-authored with F. Tang, 淭ackling Corruption through Top-Down Politicized Campaigns: Assessing China Anti-Corruption Crackdown in聽The Routledge Handbook of Anti-Corruption Research and Practice, eds.
 J. Pozsgai-Alvarez and R. Bratu, Routledge, 2025.